NFDI4Energy/service-portfolio/docs/index.md

   - toc
 ---

 This is the Portfolio for Research Data Management Services (1) in the Energy Domain.
+The goal of this portfolio is to show and navigate to relevant services - in the future it might look [like this](https://academiccloud.de/de/services/){:target="_blank"}.
 { .annotate }

 1. Check out the information on Research Data Management from the [German Research Foundation - DFG](https://www.dfg.de/en/basics-topics/basics-and-principles-of-funding/research-data){:target="_blank"}.

 **For which step of your research process do you need a service?**